openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 throw an exception if the `model` stream contains wrong data.
 For example, if devices have different capabilities and a graph compiled for a particular device cannot be used for another, such type of information must be stored and checked during the import.
-- Compiled backend-specific graph itself
+- Compiled backend specific graph itself
 - Information about precisions and shapes set by the user

 @snippet src/template_plugin.cpp plugin:import_network_impl